Why First-Time Parents Doubt Themselves & 8 Ways to Build Confidence in Newborn Care

 Day 2: Learn how to swaddle properly.

-Day 3: Experiment with different burping positions.
+Day 3: Experiment with different burping positions

 Before you know it, these skills will become second nature!

-5. Find Your Parenting Style (Not Someone Else’s)
+4. Find Your Parenting Style (Not Someone Else’s)

 There’s no one-size-fits-all when it comes to parenting.
-What works for one baby might not work for yours—and that’s okay.
+What works for one baby might not work for yours—and that’s absolutely okay.

 Instead of comparing yourself to other parents on social media, focus on what feels right for you and your baby.
 Confidence comes from trusting your instincts, not someone else’s highlight reel.

-7. Get Comfortable with Trial & Error
+6. Getting Comfortable with Trial & Error

 Parenting is a learning process.
 If one soothing method doesn’t work, try another.
 If your baby resists a certain swaddle, adjust your approach.

-8. Educate Yourself (But Avoid Information Overload)
+7. Educating Yourself (But Avoiding Information Overload)

 Great learning options: